Sexual Assault Risk Reduction Strategies

 - Be angry with your friend.

-- Force them to talk and/or take control from them.
+- Force your friend to talk and/or take control from them.

 - Ask your friend how they could “let this happen”.